elliotcubit/parmesan/README.md

 # Contribute

 If you'd like to contribute to this project, please be sure to `go fmt` your code before submitting a pull request.

+# TODO

+Zero values are probably going to be problematic for some responses with optional fields; type wrappers should be used

+Dates should be an actual date type instead of leaving it as a string

+Testing in a way that won't potentially cost me much money :)